781flyingdutchman/background_downloader/MIGRATION.md

 ### SQLite persistent storage

-One such alternative, `SQLitePersistentStorage`, is included in the package (and adds a dependency to the sqflite package).
+One such alternative, `SqlitePersistentStorage`, is included in the package (and adds a dependency to the sqflite package).
 This storage supports migrations from Localstore and from the Flutter Downloader SQLite database.
-To activate migration, pass the desired migrations to the constructor of the `SQLitePersistentStorage`, then pass the object to the `FileDownloader`:
+To activate migration, pass the desired migrations to the constructor of the `SqlitePersistentStorage`, then pass the object to the `FileDownloader`:
 ```agsl
 final sqlStorage = SqlitePersistentStorage(migrationOptions: ['local_store', 'flutter_downloader']);
 FileDownloader(persistentStorage: sqlStorage);
 // start using the FileDownloader
 ```

-When used this way, the downloader will migrate data from either Localstore or Flutter Downloader to the new SQLite database.
+When used this way, the downloader will migrate data from either Localstore or Flutter Downloader to the new SQLite database when it is created.

 Only Flutter Downloader entries that are complete, failed or canceled will be migrated to the background downloader, and only the fields taskId, url, filename, headers and time_created migrate.
 We attempt to reconstruct the file destination (stored in `savedDir`), provided it points to an app-specific location.
 If the location is external (e.g. Downloads) then the `directory` of the task will be set to the absolute path described by the `savedDir` field in the Flutter Downloader database.
 Note that this is not a valid state for a `Task`, but done to allow further processing by the developer.